cloudsigma/vmprep/README.md

-# CloudSigma disk image preparation tool
+# Disk image preparation tool

-(Warning: work in progress)
+(**Warning:** Work in progress)

 The purpose of this tool is to have a predictable tool that prepares disk images for our drives library.
 The tool is also open source, such that the modifications that we make to the operating systems are transparent and easy to audit.

+We've also designed these base images to be as convenient as possible for you as a user.
+Just clone the image, and you should be good to go.
+Even your SSH key will be automatically installed.

 ## Status

 This tool has been tested on:

- * Ubuntu 12.04
  * CentOS 6.4
  * Debian 7
+ * Ubuntu 12.04

 ## Overview